syncfusion-content/blazor-docs/blazor/installation/web-installer/how-to-install.md

 ## Installation

-The steps below show how to install Essential Studio Blazor Web Installer.
+The steps below show how to install Essential Studio&reg; Blazor Web Installer.

-1. Open the Syncfusion&reg; Essential Studio Blazor Web Installer file from downloaded location by double-clicking it.
+1. Open the Syncfusion&reg; Essential Studio&reg; Blazor Web Installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.

    ![Web Installer Setup](images/webinstaller-1.png)